kuzminrobin/fcl/CallLogging.md

 * Finalize the user's use
   * Enabling or disabling logging (by default?) upon infra creation (log `main()` or not, log thread func or not).
-* Consider merging all the FCL crates into a single proc_macro crate.
-  * Restructure to a minimal set of crates (fcl, proc_macros, commons).
+  * Customizing the thread indent.
 * Overall clean-up.
   * Remove commented code.
   * Move privates down, publics up (in file).
   * Refactor long functions (especially the CallGraph).
   * [Rename the types (from C++-like) according to Rust.
 E.g. `Decorator` -> `Decorate`]
-* Consider toolchain stable or document why inachievable.
+* Consider merging all the FCL crates into a single proc_macro crate.
+  * Restructure to a minimal set of crates (fcl, proc_macros, commons).
+* Customizable params and ret_val logging enabling/disabling (global, per-case).
 * Test
   * Testing
     * Log to string/Vector and compare.